Box tree moth

 What you can do

 From May to September, inspect your boxwoods for signs of box tree moth.
-Adults, pupae, mature larvae and leaves with eggs on them can all be removed by hand and destroyed by placing them in soapy water, alcohol or an air tight sealable container.
+Adults, pupae, mature larvae and leaves with eggs on them can all be removed by hand and destroyed by placing them in soapy water, alcohol or an airtight sealable container.
 These life stages are not easily controlled through treatments.

 Larvae that are feeding on boxwood plants can be controlled with a biological pesticide containing Bacillus thuringiensis subsp. kurstaki.
 Multiple treatments may be necessary.
 Consider contacting a local landscaping company for help with treatment.

-Report a box tree moth sighting outside of Ontario
+Report a box tree moth sighting

 Where it is